saltstack/salt/doc/topics/windows/windows-package-manager.rst

 This setting requires the file to be stored on the ``file_roots`` and only applies to URLs that begin with ``salt://``.
-It indicates that only a single file specified is  to be copied down for use with the installer.
+It indicates that only a single file specified is copied down for use with the installer.
 It is copied to the same location as the installer.
 This setting is useful when ``cache_dir`` is set to ``True``, and you want to cache only a specific file and not all files that reside in the installer directory.